tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 It might come as a surprise to you that, apart from being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
 The basic components of a virus when it is not inside a cell are simple to understand.
 A cartoonish structure is down here.

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)

+The *Core Genetic Material* is the brains of the whole virus and decides how the virus will act.
+This *Core Genetic Material* can be either DNA or RNA.
+The difference is not important for us right now.